alexis-ag/perdux_sample_swiftUI/README.md

 # perdux_sample
-REDUX like architecture sample for iOS
+REDUX like architecture sample for iOS (target 14.*)